Green coffee bean

 My experience and side effects

 I have only take this natural product two days in a row, 2 pills in the morning.
 I did notice appetite suppression but it was mild compared to Diet Rx.
 I also noticed feeling more alert and my vision was clearer.
 Side effects may include shallow sleep if taken later in the day.
+I tried it several months later and again I noticed slight visual clarity within an hour of taking two pills.

 Interview questions asked by a magazine writer: